 We established this free K-12 Online Teaching Academy in Summer 2020 in response to the inequities in learning exacerbated by the COVID-19 crisis.
-Many of the 23 Summer 2020 webinar recordings discussed how to build equity and employ emancipatory pedagogies in an online environment.
+Many of our Summer 2020 and Winter 2021 webinars discussed how to build equity and employ emancipatory pedagogies in an online environment.
 Since then, our K-12 Online Teaching Academy has been highlighted on ABC7 News, EdSource, and the COVID-19 CA website.
-RSVP for our webinars in January and February 2021 at sjsu.edu/education/community/k12-academy.

 Emancipatory Education Now is a student-led initiative that was established in Fall 2020 to examine what emancipatory education – the critical evaluation of the systems and structures of oppression that maintain the status quo in our educational institutions – looks like in today’s society and advocates for the expansion of emancipatory education research, policies, and practices.

 This arts-based research initiative elicited student voices to provide insights into learning experiences at SJSU.
 A group of SJSU undergraduate student researchers met with students in the Fall 2019 and Spring 2020 semesters to get a deeper understanding of their learning experiences and then synthesize and share those experiences with the larger university community.

 At our Fall 2019 Summit, attendees and speakers engaged in dialogues about how we learn today and consider how teaching and learning can and should evolve in the years ahead.
 Read the coverage by the SJSU Newsroom and listen to the 10 featured speakers' talks.